-When it comes to the position, there is a lot of space to accommodate either single or multi woofer enclosure in large trunks, and also large freedom for finding its perfect position even for a massive box like this Skar Dual 12.”
+When it comes to placement, there is a lot of space to accommodate either single or multi woofer enclosure in large trunks, and also large freedom for finding its perfect position even for a massive box like this Skar Dual 12.”

 My favorite is the subwoofer facing rear position.
 This way sub will be less likely to interfere with the rear seats and will be able to take advantage of space and air movement in the trunk.

 One thing to remember is to use the covering grills to protect the cones from any mechanical damage inside the trunk.

 Which Way Should Sub Face in a Truck?

 If you place the subwoofer behind the seats, it should face the front of the truck for the best sound quality.

 This is because it will be less likely to interfere with the back wall and will be able to take advantage of space and air movement in the cabin.

 Another option for trucks is placing a subwoofer box under the seat, and in this case, the woofers have to be directed towards the floor.
 An excellent example is the C12 Dual 12″ Sub Box Enclosure for Chevy Silverado.